payloadtech/alan-old/README.md

 # Alan
-**Description**: Alan is Payload's powerful serverside application.
+**Description**: Alan is Payload's powerful server-side application.
 Alan handles everything from invoicing to payment notifications.

 Other things to include:
 - **Technology stack**: Alan is written in Javascript, runs on Nodejs, and stores all data in Postgresql.